-In contrast with glycation, glycosylation is the enzyme-mediated ATP-dependent attachment of sugars to protein or lipid.
+In contrast with glycation, glycosylation is the enzyme-mediated ATP-dependent attachment of sugars to a protein or lipid.[1]
 Glycosylation occurs at defined sites on the target molecule.
 It is a common form of post-translational modification of proteins and is required for the functioning of the mature protein.

-Glycation pathway via Amadori Rearrangement (in HbA1c, R is typically N-terminal valine).[5]Imidazolones (R = CH2CH(OH)CH(OH)CH2OH) are typical glycation products.
-They arise by the condensation of 3-deoxyglucosone with the guanidine group of an arginine residue.[6]
+Glycation pathway via Amadori rearrangement (in HbA1c, R is typically N-terminal valine)[6]Imidazolones (R = CH2CH(OH)CH(OH)CH2OH) are typical glycation products.
+They arise by the condensation of 3-deoxyglucosone with the guanidine group of an arginine residue.[7]

 Biomedical implications